subflow/my-setup/README.md

 # My Visual Studio Code setup

+##### This is mostly for myself but if someone would be interested.
+Here it is.

-This globally installs the airbnb-eslint-config and prettier setup from Wes Bos. https://github.com/wesbos/eslint-config-wesbos
+The most important tool for me is the eslint config from Wes Bos.
+He also have amazing courses check out his stuff at https://wesbos.com

+And his ES Lint config here:
+https://github.com/wesbos/eslint-config-wesbos

-And for the looks of vs code i use Victor Mono font, with ligatures and italic style.
+For the looks of vs code i use Victor Mono font, with ligatures and italic style.
+All configs included here.

 1. First you need to make a global `.eslintrc` file: